 - In a large bowl, whisk the eggs.
 One by one, whisk in the butter, milk, stevia, and vanilla.

 - Mix in the coconut flour, then the cocoa powder, kosher salt, and baking soda.

 - Using a 4-tablespoon ice cream scoop, transfer the batter to the prepared muffin cups.

-- Bake until set and a toothpick inserted in center comes out clean, 18-20 minutes.
+- Bake until set and a toothpick inserted in the center comes out clean, 18-20 minutes.

-- To make the frosting, place the cream cheese, PB2, and stevia in a medium bowl.
-Whisk until completely blended, light and fluffy.
-You can also mix the frosting in your food processor.
-Add 1-2 tablespoons of water, if needed, to achieve a creamy consistency.
+- To make the frosting, place the cream cheese, water, PB2, and stevia in a medium bowl.
+Whisk until completely blended, light, and fluffy.
+This takes a while, so be patient, and don't be tempted to add more water.
+You can also mix the frosting using a handheld mixer.

 - Keep leftovers in an airtight container in the fridge for 3-4 days.
 Remove them from the fridge 30 minutes before serving.